w3f/Grants-Program/applications/Security-of-EIP-6963.md

 - Milestone 3: Academic Paper Composition
 The culmination of our research efforts will be the drafting of an academic paper.
 This document will encapsulate our findings, methodologies, and proposed solutions to the security vulnerabilities identified in the previous milestones.
 The paper aims to contribute valuable insights to the broader academic and technological communities, fostering awareness and prompting further innovation in blockchain security.

-Our project will produce three key deliverables:
+Our project will produce the following key deliverables:
 - Development of code to simulate the identified attack vectors.
 - A comprehensive report detailing the vulnerability of widely-used wallets and dApps in the Polkadot framework to these security threats.
 - A suite of recommendations aimed at fortifying against these vulnerabilities.